Special 5 Week Piano/Bass/Drums Workshop (PBD)

-With regard to your personal singing time, everybody gets 25 minutes, and I keep time digitally so there is no discrepancy.
+With regard to your personal singing time, everybody gets 25 minutes, and he keeps time digitally so there is no discrepancy.
 If there’s a little side discussion, story, whatever, I factor that in and compensate.
 Just to be clear, it’s about TIME, not how many songs you do.
-If someone wants to do 1 song their entire time, that’s ok with me.
+If someone wants to do 1 song their entire time, that’s OK.
 To RSVP contact: firstname.lastname@example.org

 We have also started having “electric bass” nights so you can all have that unique experience.
 You’ll start to realize differences between the electric bass and the upright-(acoustic), bass.
 There will be 1 night designated to be electric bass night.
 The electric bass presents a nice opportunity to maybe do some more pop, R & B, funk, etc. material.
 We’ve also started incorporating latin instruments in the sessions with the drums for you to learn about and get some hands on experience.

 Please bring in material that you’re already very comfortable with and have memorized so we have the freedom to do some experimenting with the band.
 It’s absolutely fine, sometimes preferred, to bring in things you’ve done before, even done in this class before.
 The goal in this workshop is to widen our “horizons”, not our repertoire.

 Please bring 4-5 songs every week just so we have a wide variety to choose from and because, sometimes, there are fewer in workshop.
 Feel free to bring in a variety of styles, though some tunes certainly lend themselves better to experimenting than others do.
 Try to avoid things that are already “specifically” arranged, certain kinds of show tunes, novelty tunes, someone else’s arrangement-(i.e. Streisand, Tony Bennett, etc.), Easy Piano, etc…..